Attention to Details - Key to Sawit Kinabalu’s Success

 A Memorandum of Understanding was signed between Sawit Kinabalu and the Sabah Forestry Department in October 2017 which registered the Sungai Pin Conservation area under a European Union REDD+ program.
 This was the ultimate recognition of the importance of Sungai Pin Conservation Area for Bornean biodiversity and climate change mitigation.

 Its on-going program to rehabilitate the area with community engagement has drastically reduced community encroachment into Sungai Pin which was estimated at 2000 hectares in 2012.
 The rehabilitation program which has seen half a million endemic trees planted in the area has shown that a bit of human intervention in habitat recovery is better than natural regeneration.
-The best witness to this are the wild orangutans which are returning to Sungai Pin Conservation Area in record numbers.
+The best witness to this is the wild orangutans which are returning to Sungai Pin Conservation Area in record numbers.

 Encouraged by the conservation success at Sungai Pin, Sawit Kinabalu has indentified close to more than 7,000 hectares of other conservation areas within its other estates in Kudat, Beaufort, Sandakan, Lahad Datu and Tawau.
-The identification of these areas were prompted by its on-going effort to become certified under the RSPO, ISCC and MSPO certification schemes.
+The identification of these areas was prompted by its on-going effort to become certified under the RSPO, ISCC and MSPO certification schemes.

 In applying its “waste to wealth” approach to conservation, En Masri underlined that unplantable areas as determined by certification schemes, should not be left to regenerate naturally.
 With some intervention, these “wasted” plantation areas could be converted into rich conservation areas to add to the wealth of Sabah’s biodiversity.